gilch/hissp/docs/tutorial.rst

    ...   sep=':')
    1:2:3

-We get the pickle again.
+we get the pickle again.

 Many other object types work.